 Fill the Freezer helps to fill a need among those experiencing food insecurity and the food pantries who serve them – providing high-quality protein.
 The Southeast Ohio Foodbank, which serves 10 Appalachian Ohio counties and partners with many of our affiliate foundations on Fill the Freezer, reports that only 12 percent of the commodities it receives and distributes to food pantries include perishable protein like frozen meat, poultry and seafood.
 Meat is among the most expensive grocery items, making it often unaffordable for families living on lower incomes and food pantries who often must opt for less expensive options like peanut butter or dry beans.

-2025 Fill the Freezer dates
+2026 Fill the Freezer campaign schedule

 Across our region, communities are putting food on the tables of families in need, supporting those working on the front lines of food insecurity and demonstrating the difference we can all make when we work together.